Devonte Wyatt: College career

 Wyatt began his collegiate career at Hutchinson Community College in order to meet the academic requirements to play Division I football.
 As a freshman, he had 30 tackles, 4.5 tackles for loss, and three sacks.
 Wyatt qualified academically to enroll at Georgia after his freshman season.

 Wyatt was part of Georgia's defensive line rotation as a sophomore and as a junior.
 As a senior, Wyatt started all ten of Georgia's games and had 25 tackles, two tackles for loss, and 14 quarterback hurries.
 After considering entering the 2021 NFL draft, he decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and return to Georgia for a fifth season.
 Wyatt was named first-team All-Southeastern Conference by the league's coaches and a second-team All-American by the Associated Press in the 2021 season.
 On January 15, 2022, Wyatt declared for the 2022 NFL draft.

 Professional career

 Wyatt was selected in the first round with the 28th overall pick by the Green Bay Packers in the 2022 NFL draft.
 On May 6, 2022, he signed his rookie contract.

+On May 1, 2025, the Packers picked up the fifth-year option in Wyatt's contract.
+Entering the 2025 season Wyatt was named as a starting defensive tackle after Tedarrell Slaton signed with the Cincinnati Bengals as a free agent, and the Packers traded away Kenny Clark.
+He missed two games early in the season after suffering an ankle injury against Dallas.
+He was placed on injured reserve on December 3, due to a fibula fracture and ankle ligament tear suffered in Week 13 against the Detroit Lions.

+On July 27, 2026, Wyatt and the Packers agreed to a three–year, $57 million contract extension.